mysticatea/eslint-plugin-eslint-comments/docs/rules/disable-enable-pair.md

 # requires a `eslint-enable` comment for every `eslint-disable` comment (eslint-comments/disable-enable-pair)

+- 🌟 The `"extends": "plugin:eslint-comments/recommended"` property in a configuration file enables this rule.

 `eslint-disable` directive-comments disable ESLint rules in all lines preceded by the comment.
 If you forget `eslint-enable` directive-comment, you may overlook ESLint warnings unintentionally.